Be My Eyes is a free app that connects blind and partially sighted people to sighted volunteers for visual support.

-, users can also make calls directly to partnering companies.
+Through Specialised Help, users can also make calls directly to partnering companies.
 The call works exactly like regular Be My Eyes call, but instead of being connected to a random volunteer, users with sight loss are connected to a company representative, who can assist with requests concerning their specific products or services.
 Microsoft was the first company to join this service, followed by Google.

-app recently featured on RNIB Connect Radio’s Tech Talk show.
+The award-winning app featured on RNIB Connect Radio’s Tech Talk show.
 Listen to an interview with Alexander Hauerslev Jensen from the Be My Eyes team and hear our radio hosts discuss how they use the app in real life.

 Note: The segment on Be My Eyes starts at 11 minutes 16 seconds into the recording.

 “There are lots of time when something's got a font that is not quite standard – a cursive font or ‘pretty’ font on a package or whatever, and there's where Be My Eyes makes a huge difference.
 The volunteers have always been polite, friendly and helpful – what more could you ask from an app that's free?
 It's programmed and coded really well and so useable.
 I think if you're visually impaired, you should always have an app like this on your phone.” - RNIB Connect presenter Shaun Preece

 When a blind or partially sighted person requests support through the app, Be My Eyes sends a notification to several volunteers.
 The first volunteer to answer the request will be connected to that specific user.
 If no volunteers answer the notification, the request will be forwarded to other volunteers until answered.
 Calls are connected within 30 seconds 90 per cent of the time.

 Be My Eyes matches the participants based on language and time zone.
 For example, if a blind or low vision user in the UK requests assistance in the middle of the night, they would be connected to an English-speaking volunteer in another part of the world.